sylveon/discord-ban-appeals/README.md

 ## Custom background image

-If you want to use an image as a background, go to `/public/script.js` and put a link to the file (local or on the web) in the `backgroundImageUrl` variable.
+If you want to use an image as a background, go to `/public/script.js` and put the path to the file located in the public folder in the `backgroundImageUrl` variable.
 The background will be applied to each route.